 A crucial longstanding issue in CHP is the scientifically based, proper assessment of the quantity of co-generated power in mixed condensing-cogeneration operation of mainly extraction-condensing steam turbines.
 Our method solves this issue, and was presented at the HEFAT conference.
 Now further documented in an article published by ASME (American Society of Mechanical Engineers) and at the DHC-CHP conference in Seoul.

 This site provides news about my academic activities and publications.
 Most text and publications are in English, some are in Dutch (my mother-tongue), some in French.
 The site switches between languages.
-The main menu (left) holds a list of journal articles and the six clusters of my Sustainable Energy Research.
+The main menu (left) holds a list of journal articles and the six main clusters of my Sustainable Energy Research.
 In the clusters you find some background and related publications.
 The top menu holds under Publications the non-academic items.
 The Downloads provides access to all available files.

 Journal articles are available for personal use.

+Latest News (left) and Nederlandstalig Nieuws (right) show rolling lists of publications or their abstracts, slides or the full text of lectures, position papers, etc. that were realised during the foregone months.
 Top menu Activities, with activities by year, is frequently updated and holds URL links to downloads.
 It is a very concise blog about my research work and results.
 Your suggestions, comments or questions, are very helpful in improving this site.
 Feel free to mail via